tirthapriya12/Search_App/README.md

 # Search_App
-app to search a string
+app to search a string in current document